Directory

 Resol String Quartet

 "The Resol quartet... is making an impact for the dedication and passion in its playing.
-What they are doing is marvellous, for chamber music and for us, while lockdown continues to quash live performance."
+What they are doing is marvelous, for chamber music and for us".

 Quartet - String Quartet